nicpenmer/Reactmemorygame/reactice/README.md

 The application keeps track of the user's Best Score, and updates it when the user achieves a new Best Score.

 # Technologies
-JavaScript
-Node.js
-React
+-JavaScript
+-Node.js
+-React

-## written by Nicole Penmer
+## written by
+Nicole Penmer